-Harvard is a blue-collar town, with 40.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Harvard is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Harvard who work in office and administrative support (14.89%), maintenance occupations (9.15%), and sales jobs (5.98%).
+Harvard is a blue-collar town, with 39.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Harvard is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Harvard who work in office and administrative support (12.19%), maintenance occupations (11.70%), and sales jobs (11.41%).

-The per capita income in Harvard in 2010 was $15,120, which is low income relative to Illinois and the nation.
-This equates to an annual income of $60,480 for a family of four.
+The per capita income in Harvard in 2018 was $20,345, which is low income relative to Illinois and the nation.
+This equates to an annual income of $81,380 for a family of four.
 However, Harvard contains both very wealthy and poor people as well.
-Harvard also has one of the higher rates of people living in poverty in the nation, with 32.12% of its population below the federal poverty line.

-Harvard is a very ethnically-diverse city.
+Harvard is an extremely ethnically-diverse city.
 The people who call Harvard home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harvard residents report their race to be White, followed by Black or African-American.
+The greatest number of Harvard residents report their race to be White, followed by Native American.
 Harvard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.00% of the city’s residents.
-Important ancestries of people in Harvard include Irish, Polish, English, and Swedish.
+People of Hispanic or Latino origin account for 48.31% of the city’s residents.
+Important ancestries of people in Harvard include German, Irish, Polish, English, and Italian.

-The most common language spoken in Harvard is Spanish.
-Other important languages spoken here include English and Polish.
+The most common language spoken in Harvard is English.
+Other important languages spoken here include Spanish and Polish.